triciadang/CTF/SekaiCTF/evalMe/README.md

 <h1>EvalMe - Forensice - SekaiCTF</h1>
 <h2>Author: Guesslemonger</h2>

 <h3>Problem: I was trying a beginner CTF challenge and successfully solved it.
 But it didn't give me the flag.
 Luckily I have this network capture.
-Can you investigate?</h3>
+Can you investigate?
-<h3>>It came attached with a capture.pcapng.</h3
+It came attached with a capture.pcapng.</h3?

 Connecting to the chals.sekai.team server, it required the user to solve 100 simple math problems under a given time.
 This was solved using the evalMe.py script.